For the latest Florida State University updates on COVID19:

 Welcome to the OAS!

 Florida State University is committed to providing a quality education to all qualified students and does not discriminate on the basis of race, creed, color, sex, religion, national origin, age, disability, genetic information, veterans’ status, marital status, sexual orientation, gender identity, gender expression or any other legally protected group status.
 Providing services to more than 5000 students, the Office of Accessibility Services (OAS) is committed to ensuring universal access for each Florida State University student.
-Through the provision of academic, housing, & dining accommodations, testing support, assistive technologies, and space for students to feel part of the FSU community, the OAS creates an environment of success.
+The OAS creates an environment of success through the provision of academic, housing, & dining accommodations, testing support, assistive technologies, and space for students to feel they are part of the FSU community.

 Current and prospective Florida State students can apply for accommodations and submit documentation through this link.